hmd78/Segment/README.md

 We add ```-e``` to change this library's code without reinstalling
 ## Training
 To train on a custom dataset just use the script used in ```train.py```\
-here is and example for training :\
+here is and example for training :
 ```
 python ./train.py ./rtmdet-ins_s_8xb32-300e_coco.py --auto-scale-lr --resume --launcher pytorch
 ```
 ## inference
-To get inference on data you should use ```inference.py``` file\
+To get inference on data you should use ```inference.py``` file (inference can be async too)\
-here is an example of getting inference :\
+here is an example of getting inference :
 ```
 !python inference.py --config ./rtmdet-ins_s_8xb32-300e_coco.py --checkpoint /saved_models/epoch_14.pth --result_dest ./results/result.jpg --image ./dataset/test/e6e27f124b9b48926ea89258538f2cef.jpg --pred_thr 0.35
 ```
 ## Streamlit demo
-To launch streamlit demo on local run this code :\
+To launch streamlit demo on local run this code :
 ```
 streamlit run ./app.py
 ```